Order selection in GARMA models for count time series: a Bayesian perspective: Simulations

 \subsubsection{GMA$(q)$ models}

-In this section we consider GMA$(1)$ models with parameters $\alpha=-0.5$ and $\theta_1=-0.5$ and GMA$(2)$ with $(\alpha, \theta_1, \theta_2)\in\{(0.5, 0, 0.5), ( -0.5, 0, -0.5), (-1, 0, 0.6)\}$.
+In this section we consider GMA$(1)$ models with parameters $\alpha=-0.5$ and $\theta_1=-0.5$ and GMA$(2)$ with $(\alpha, \theta_1, \theta_2)=(-1, 0, 0.6)$.
 Hyperparameter $m$ was set to 40 and we consider $c=0.3$ for the binomial.
 To generate the required time series, a burn-in of 100 points was applied yielding a final sample size of $n=1{,}000$.
 We generate 1,000 replicas of each proposed scenario.

 Regarding the RJMCMC procedures, they are the same as in the previous analysis, namely, maximum orders were taken as $p_m = 3$ and $q_m = 3$, accompanied by a non-informative prior probability of 0.5 for the inclusion of each parameter.
 Priors for $\alpha$ and the MA parameters were $N(0,0.3^2)$ and $N(0, 0.2^2)$ respectively, whereas $\sigma\in\{0.5, 5,10,15\}$.
-A single chain of 30,000 iterations was sampled for each scenario.
+In each replica, a single chain of 30,000 iterations was sampled for each scenario.

-The results are presented in Table \ref{burn-inGMA1} and \ref{burn-inGMA2}.
+The results are presented in Figures \ref{fig:table3} and \ref{fig:table4} below, Table \ref{burn-inGMA1} and \ref{burn-inGMA2} in the Appendix, and Figure \ref{fig:cov_bi}.
 Regarding the hyperparameter $\sigma$, in both scenarios $\sigma=0.5$ yielded the worst results, whereas little difference in point estimation is observed for $\sigma\in\{5, 10, 15\}$.
 Overall, the effects of the burn-in in point estimation are considerably less noticeable than in the GAR case.
-Considering model identification, in most cases applying a burn-in is even slightly detrimental, especially in the GMA$(1)$ case.
-The percentage of correctly identified models is lower for the GMA$(1)$ model compared to the GMA$(2)$ model and this percentage appears to increase as $\sigma$ increases for GMA$(1)$, although this pattern is not observed for the GMA$(2)$.
-In the GMA situation, applying a burn-in does not seem to significantly improve the results.
+Considering model identification, in most cases applying a burn-in is even slightly detrimental, especially in the GMA$(1)$ case, {as clearly seen in the third and fourth rows of Figure \ref{fig:cov_bi}}.
+The percentage of correctly identified models is lower for the GMA$(1)$ model compared to the GMA$(2)$ model.
+For GMA$(1)$, model identification performance is slightly higher when using HPD, whereas for GMA$(2)$, no clear pattern is present.
+Overall, in the GMA situation, applying a burn-in does not seem to significantly improve the results. \FloatBarrier

 \FloatBarrier